uhasker/getting-things-done-in-next-js/src/chapter2/03-annotating-functions.md

 }
 ```

-Now arguments to the function are checked:
+Now arguments to the function will be checked against our annotation:

 ```ts
 greet(false);
 // This will result in a type error
 ```

-You can annotate functions that expect arrays and/or objects by simply using the syntax you learned in the previous section:
+You can annotate functions that expect arrays or objects by simply using the syntax you learned in the previous section:

 ```ts
 function showTask(task: { id: number; summary: string; description: string }) {